tomakehurst/minimal-mistakes/_docs/verifying.md

 ## Near misses

-"Near Misses" are a concept enabled by the new "distance".
+"Near Misses" are enabled by the new "distance" concept added to the matching system.
-A near miss is essentially a pairing of a request and request pattern that are not an exact match for each other.
+A near miss is essentially a pairing of a request and request pattern that are not an exact match for each other, that can be ranked by distance.
+This is useful when debugging test failures as it is quite common for a request not to be matched to a stub due to a minor difference e.g. a miscapitalised character.

 Near misses can either represent the closest stubs to a given request, or the closest requests to a given request pattern depending on the type of query submitted.